GAM-team/GAM/wiki/Users-Drive-Files-Display.md

 When `continueoninvalidquery` is true, GAM prints an error message and proceeds to the next user rather that terminating as it does now.
 Of course, if the query really is invalid, you will get the message for every user.

-The `showsize` option displays the total size (in bytes) of the files counted.
+The `showsize` option displays the total size (in bytes) of the files counted; e.g., `31549200951`.

+The `showsizeunits` option displays the total size of the files counted with two decimal places and units; e.g., `31.55 GB`.

 The `showmimetypesize` option displays the total size (in bytes) of each MIME type counted.